Slack Huddles: What Are They & How To Use Them

 2 – Isn’t it just a Slack conference call?

-Slack Huddle’s are a form of conference call, with their impromptu nature the main differentiator from a traditional conference call.
+The Slack Huddle feature is form of conference call, with their impromptu nature the main differentiator from a traditional conference call.

 A typical conference call is scheduled for a specific time, with an agenda and a set list of attendees.